TrenMA/trenma.github.io/_pages/about.md

 ---

-I am Tren Ma, an Assistant Professor in Finance, Risk and Banking Department at Nottingham University Business School, the University of Nottingham.
+I am Tren Ma, an Assistant Professor in Finance at the University of Nottingham.
 {: style="text-align: justify"}

 My research interests lie in financial econometrics and the applications of machine learning in asset pricing, financial trading and investment.